INSaFLU/insaflu_docs/docs/output_visualization.rst

 .. image:: _static/projects_overview.png

 .. warning::
-   Validated variants falling within loci not fully covered with ≥10-fold (color-coded as yellow or red) are still included in the "validated_variants" list (these cases are labeled in the column "VARIANTS in INCOMPLETE LOCUS" as YES), so that users can still retrieve valuable and reliable data (e.g., specific epitope and antiviral drug resistance mutations) from samples with borderline coverage.
+   - Validated variants falling within loci not fully covered with ≥ ”mincov”-fold (color-coded as yellow or red) are still included in the "validated_variants" list (these cases are labeled in the table column "VARIANTS in INCOMPLETE LOCUS" as YES), so that users can still retrieve valuable and reliable data (e.g., specific epitope and antiviral drug resistance mutations) from samples with borderline coverage.

 B. Navigate through **Phylogenetic trees** and Explore your metadata